Meet the team: Francesca

 7) Tocayo/tocaya

-This one will come in useful for those of you who have a common first name!
+This is one of the untranslatable words in Spanish that will come in useful for those of you who have a common first name!

 • Meaning: Somebody who has the same name as you / your ‘name-twin’, or namesake.